lokegustafsson/amba/README.md

 directory where guest VM images and session files are placed by setting the environment variable `AMBA_DATA_DIR`, which defaults to `$XDG_DATA_HOME/amba` or `$HOME/.local/share/amba`.

+## License

+AMBA is licensed under AGPLv3 or later.
+The main dependency S2E consists of software components with various licenses, described in
+<https://github.com/S2E/s2e/blob/master/LICENSE>.
+All Nix derivations should
+have the proper license metadata.